European Network of Forensic Science Institutes

 The European Network of Forensic Science Institutes (ENFSI) was founded in 1995 in order to facilitate dialogue among the forensic science practitioners of Europe, as well as improving the quality of forensic science delivery.
 It has close cooperation with European police forces.
 In addition to quality, research, and education, different forensic disciplines address domain-relevant issues within expert working groups (EWGs) to the highest degree such that ENFSI is recognized as the monopoly organization for forensics science by the European Commission.
 ENFSI functions as a non-profit organization.

 The number of member laboratories has increased since ENFSI's inception from 11 member laboratories in 1993 to 71 in 2019.
 As of May 2020, membership comes from 39 countries spread across Europe.
 Non-European laboratories are also permitted to be involved in ENFSI as 'Associate' member laboratories under a specific Expert Working Group.

 History

 Representatives from 11 governmental forensic laboratories in Western Europe attended a preliminary meeting in 1993 in Rijswijk, Netherlands.
 The official founding meeting occurred on October 20, 1995 in Rijswijk and was open to all European countries.
 A memorandum of understanding was signed which governed its operation.
 The first constitution for ENFSI was accepted by the membership in 1999, and the ENFSI website was created.
 A new constitution was approved in 2004 when personal membership was discontinued in favour of an institutional membership, and membership fees were enacted.
-The European Commission recognised ENFSI in 2009 and in 2015 at the decision was made to move the secretariat from the Netherlands to Germany.
+The European Commission recognised ENFSI in 2009 and in 2015 at the decision was made to move the secretariat from Poland to Germany.